Carbohydrates: What You Need to Know Now

 A few tried-and-true suggestions from the experts -- dietitians and people with diabetes (PWDs):

-- Check the carb count on the nutrition facts label against the serving size.
-Is this the amount you eat?
-"When I began to focus on portion control, I realized my portions were huge," says Kelly Cupp, 44, PWD type 2, who has lost 50 pounds.
+- Check the total carb count on the nutrition facts label against the serving size.
+Is this the amount you should eat?
+"When I began to focus on portion control, I realized my portions were huge," says Kelly Cupp, PWD type 2.

 - Visualize, visualize, visualize.
 "At home, weigh and measure the common items you eat -- potatoes, rice, dry or cooked cereal.
-Then you'll better recognize the right portions at home and when you eat out," says author Karen Bolderman, R.D., CDE, PWD type 1.
+Then you'll better recognize the right portions when you’re away from home," says author Karen Bolderman, R.D., CDE, PWD type 1.

 - Write it down.
-Use a permanent marker to note the serving sizes and carb counts on the sides of boxes and cans in your pantry.
-"You'll see at a glance how much to count," says Kelly Rawlings, PWD type 1, editor of Diabetic Living magazine.
+Use a permanent marker to note the serving sizes and carb counts on the sides of boxes and cans in your pantry that contain multiple servings.
+"You'll see at a glance how much to count," says Kelly Rawlings, PWD type 1.

 The Low-Carb Diet Debate

-Research on low-carb diets has revealed no benefits for controlling weight, blood lipids, or blood glucose, especially when followed for longer than six months.
+Research on very low-carb diets has revealed no benefits for controlling weight, blood lipids (cholesterol), or blood glucose, especially when followed for longer than six months.
 Still, there's much debate about carbohydrate's role in diabetes eating plans.
-Advocates span the carbohydrate continuum -- from the low side, such as an Atkins diet, to a higher-carb, no-animal-products approach, such as veganism.
+Advocates span the carbohydrate spectrum -- from the low side, such as Atkins diet or paleo diet advocates, to a higher-carb, no-animal-products approach, such as vegetarianism or veganism.

 But one thing shouldn't be ignored: "Studies show that when people with diabetes cut back on carbohydrate, they eat more fat, often the unhealthy saturated fat, which has been shown to contribute to insulin resistance and less-well-controlled diabetes," says Marion Franz, R.D., CDE, a nutrition and diabetes consultant from Minneapolis.

-Weight loss studies also discount low-carb diets (under 135 grams of carbohydrate daily).
-The food plan shown to truly work for weight control is eating less fat and getting about half of your total daily calories from carbohydrate.
+Weight loss studies also don’t support the use of very low-carb diets (under 135 grams of carbohydrate daily).
+The food plan shown to truly work for long-term weight control is eating less fat and getting about half of your total daily calories from carbohydrate.

 "The American Diabetes Association reinforces the importance of zeroing in on an amount of carbohydrate that is healthy and meshes well with your food preferences and eating style for the long haul," Franz says.